 “Ah.
 You mean you want me to slow down.”

 “Considering we haven’t started yet and you’ve got a Sterling Trust haul of bearer bonds in your carry-on and a Wallace House de Hooch on your wall, yes, I would like you to slow the hell down.”
 She looked at the painting and shook her head in frustrated awe.
 “Since you’re itching to give me your resume, I guess that’s chapter one.
 And since you’ve been all over the world learning Wing Chun in Foshan and spelunking in Wales or whatever the hell it was, this part should be easy.
-Pick seven or eight places—I’ll narrow it down to five and you’ll pick three—that has some particular food or drink associated with it.
+Pick seven or eight places—I’ll narrow it down to five and you’ll pick three—that have some particular food or drink associated with it.
 Exotic but not too exotic, oddball but not too oddball, hard but not impossible to come by in a place like Gotham, and ideally something you liked enough to eat a lot.”

 “And alluding to these will be part of the lifestyle,” he deduced.